Learn the science behind:

 What’s pulled pork?

-Choosing a meat type for pulled pork
+Choosing a cut of meat

 Therefore, it is best to choose a cut of meat that comes from a part of the pig that had to work hard during its life.
 A good example of this is neck meat.
 In order for the pig to move its neck, move its head up and down, left to right, etc. the neck muscles had to work hard.
-This is why muscle meat doesn’t just contain the muscle.
-Instead, it also contains a lot of connective tissue which helped the muscle do its work as well as some fat as an energy storage.
-It’s the connective tissue that will help the pork fall apart when pulled and it’s also this connective tissue (together with the fat) that gives the pulled pork its flavour and juiciness.

 Why making pulled pork takes time